Heather Booth: Progressive politics

 Late in 1999, Booth helped found a federation of progressive community organizing groups called USAction.
 USAction absorbed some of the member organizations of Citizen Action and, like Citizen Action, it was a progressive advocacy organization intended to stimulate and coordinate community pressure groups.

-Booth also began working as a political consultant.
-Having previously worked with the National Organization for Women (NOW) during efforts to obtain passage of the Equal Rights Amendment, she directed field outreach for the pro-choice rallies that were connected to the 2004 March for Women's Lives that NOW helped organize.
-In 2018, Booth was arrested at a Capitol Hill protest in support of the DACA program and in 2003, she was lead consultant to the Campaign for Comprehensive Immigration Reform and subsequently to the Voter Participation Center.
+In 2003, Booth was lead consultant to the Campaign for Comprehensive Immigration Reform and subsequently to the Voter Participation Center.
 She was also the senior advisor to the One Nation Working Together rally held in October 2010 and consultant to the National Committee to Preserve Social Security and Medicare a year later.
 Since 2011, she has been a member of an organization of political consultants called Democracy Partners.

 In 2004, Booth was Get-Out-the-Vote (GOTV) coordinator for the New Mexico Kerry/Edwards presidential campaign.
 In 2008, she was director of the AFL–CIO Health Care Campaign.
 In 2009, she directed the campaign to promote congressional passage of President Obama's first budget.

 Booth worked to achieve financial reform and establish the Consumer Financial Protection Bureau.
-In 2010, she was hired to direct Americans for Financial Reform (AFR), a coalition of about 200 consumer, labor, and special interest groups established in the wake of the financial crisis of 2007–2008 and the subsequent Great Recession.
+In 2010, she was hired to direct Americans for Financial Reform (AFR), a coalition of about 200 consumer, labor, and special interest groups established during the 2008 financial crisis and the Great Recession.
 AFR played a key role in achieving passage of the Dodd-Frank Act later that year.